-The University of Florida is a top-10 public research university.
-In 2018, UF was ranked 8th in the nation by U.S. News & World Report.
+The University of Florida is a top-5 public research university, as ranked by U.S. News & World Report.

 The College of Journalism and Communications